Black mamba: Feeding

 The black mamba usually hunts from a permanent lair, to which it will regularly return if there is no disturbance.
-It mostly preys on small vertebrates such as birds, particularly nestlings and fledglings, and small mammals like rodents, bats, hyraxes and bushbabies.
+It mostly preys on small vertebrates such as birds, particularly fledglings, and small mammals like rodents, squirrels, hyraxes and small antelope.
 They generally prefer warm-blooded prey but will also consume other snakes.
-In the Transvaal area of South Africa, almost all recorded prey was rather small, largely consisting of rodents and similarly sized small or juvenile mammals as well as passerine birds, estimated to weigh only 1.9–7.8% of the mamba's body mass.
+In the Transvaal area of South Africa, almost all recorded prey was rather small, largely consisting of rodents, similarly sized small mammals, juvenile common dwarf mongooses, and passerine birds, estimated to weigh only 1.9–7.8% of the mamba's body mass.
 Nonetheless, anecdotes have indicated that large black mambas may infrequently attack large prey such as the rock hyrax or dassie, and in some tribal languages, its name even means "dassie catcher".
 The black mamba does not typically hold onto its prey after biting; rather it releases its quarry and waits for it to succumb to paralysis and death before it is swallowed.
 The snake's potent digestive system has been recorded to fully digest prey in eight to ten hours.